stirnim/lying-nsec/README.md

 Lying NSEC, NSEC3
 =================

-This scripts detect domain names with a NSEC or NSEC3 record denying the existence of the www hostname but where it exists.
+Scripts to detect domain names with a NSEC or NSEC3 record denying the existence of a www hostname but where it exists.
 The NSEC or NSEC3 records have a valid RRSIG.

 Note: https://dnsviz.net/ does not identify this lying NSEC, NSEC3 records yet.
 See issue https://github.com/dnsviz/dnsviz/issues/114.